 Along the bottom sills are some good 15th century painted and stained fragments with two heads of Christ (one part of a Resurrection) and an angel carrying a ladder (a symbol of The Passion).

-The single piece of glass in the left-hand light of the South Window for Kellaway (see page 14) commemorates this important Sherborne family who were among the founders of the Alms Houses.
+The single piece of glass in the left-hand light of the South Window, for Kellaway, commemorates this important Sherborne family who were among the founders of the Almshouses.

 These arms were, according to Hutchins, originally in the East Window of the Choir.

 Wilkinson also restored the medieval glass in the chapel of the Almshouses which has the most complete 15th Century window in Dorset.

 Te Deum Window

 This large window occupies most of the South Transept wall and contains glass given by Lord Digby in 1850.
 It was designed by Pugin and made by his collaborator John Hardman of Birmingham as part of the Carpenter restoration of 1850-51 which included the North Nave Windows and the glass previously in the Great West Window.